Ikat: Distribution

-A child wearing an ikat robe, Samarkand 19th century.
+A child wearing an ikat robe, Samarkand, early 20th century.
 Children often wore small versions of adult clothing.

-Ikat is a resist dyeing technique common to many world cultures.
-It is probably one of the oldest forms of textile decoration.
-However, it is most prevalent in Indonesia, India and Japan.
+Although resist dyeing techniques like ikat are common to many world cultures, it is most prevalent in Indonesia, India and Japan.
 In South America, Central and North America, ikat is still common in Argentina, Bolivia, Ecuador, Guatemala and Mexico, respectively.

 In the 19th century, the Silk Road desert oases of Bukhara, Samarkand, Hotan and Kashgar (in what is now Uzbekistan and Xinjiang in Central Asia) were famous for their fine silk Uzbek/Uyghur ikat.

 India, Japan, Indonesia and many other Southeast Asian nations including Cambodia, Myanmar, Philippines and Thailand have weaving cultures with long histories of ikat resist dyeing.

 Double ikat textiles are still found in India, Japan and Indonesia.
 In Indonesia, ikat textiles are produced throughout the islands from Sumatra in the west to Timor and New Guinea in the east and Kalimantan and Sulawesi in the north.
 Ikat is also found in Iran, where the Persian name is daraee.
 Daraee means wealth, and this fabric is often included in a bride's dowry during wedding ceremonies; the people who bought these fabrics were rich.